Physician- Family Medicine

-SSM Health is an Equal Opportunity and Affirmative Action Employer.
-Qualified applicants are considered for employment without regard to race, color, religion, sex, national origin, age, disability, veteran status, sexual orientation, gender identity, or any other characteristic protected by law.
+SSM Health is an Equal Opportunity Employer and Affirmative Action Employer.
+All qualified applicants will receive consideration for employment without regard to race, color, religion, sex, national origin, age, disability, veteran status, sexual orientation, gender identity, or any other characteristic protected by law.

 Becker’s Healthcare has honored SSM Health among the nation’s top 150 health care organizations that invest in their employees’ well-being, satisfaction and fulfillment for 2023.